turingschool/lesson_plans/ruby_02-web_applications_with_ruby/model_testing_in_rails.markdown

 Write model tests and implement the following functionality for donations:

+* Donations must have an amount
-* Donation amounts can only be numbers.
+* Donation amounts can only be whole numbers.
 Use either regex or take a look at the documentation for a built-in way to write this.
-* Donations can only be created if they are associated with a user.
+* Donations must have a status
 * Donation statuses can be "processed", "pending", or "cancelled".
 No other values should be allowed.
+* Donations of 1 dollar are not allowed.
+Don't be cheap.

 ## Testing Custom Methods